RyanSyme/url-of-sandwich/README.md

 * The option to have more than one admin.
 * The ability for the user to change password
 * A 'Favourite section showing the users person favourites.
+* Some defensive programing to ask a user if they are sure that they want to delete a sandwich or not once the delete button has been pressed

 ---